Left ventricular assist device (LVAD)

 During the procedure

-Your heart may be stopped using medications during the surgery.
-You'll be connected to a heart-lung bypass machine that keeps oxygenated blood flowing through your body during surgery if your heart is stopped during surgery.
+- Your heart may be stopped using medicines during the surgery.
+If so, you'll be connected to a heart-lung bypass machine.
+The machine keeps oxygen-rich blood flowing through your body during surgery.

-After your VAD is implanted and working properly, your doctors will take you off the heart-lung bypass machine so that the VAD can begin pumping blood through your heart.
+After your LVAD is in place and working properly, you'll be taken off the heart-lung bypass machine so your LVAD can start pumping blood.

 After the procedure